nop33/si/src/content/subpage/jobs/index.md

       Referral reward: We offer $2000 to anyone who refers a candidate to us that we end up hiring and who would otherwise not have been likely to apply.
 Get in touch to register your referral: work@simoninstitute.ch

+      Deadline for all applications: Sunday, October 30th at 23:59 CEST.

   - title: "Operations associate"
     content: >